alleexx/gspro-garmin-connect-v2/README.md

 Webcam Index:

 You can select up to 4 different webcam index positions if you have multiple cameras connected to the PC.
 Default webcam is index 0.
 If this is not correct for you select a different index and restart the putting simulator.

+Any HD webcam should do.
+If you get a webcam with 60 FPS with faster shutter speed you might have better accuracy though.
+30 FPS is pretty good up to 8-10 MPH ball speed.
+Also you can connect an android or iphone camera using 3rd party software like droidcam or ivcam.

 This is early development so happy about feedback but do not base your SGT career on it